gytenis98/LAB3/README.md

 Demos:
-Capt Silva check my machine at 17 March 2014.
+Capt Silva check my machine at 11:15 on 17 March.

 Documentation: